Return to HOME page

-There were many Frenchmen on the Santa Fe Trail, including not only its pioneers Pierre (Pedro) Vial and François-Xavier (Francis) Aubry, the “skimmer of the plains”, but many others.
+There were many Frenchmen on the Santa Fe Trail, including not only its pioneers Pierre (Pedro) Vial and François-Xavier (Francis) Aubry, the “skimmer of the plains,” but also many others.

 Santa Fe and vicinity is the home of many French places.
 The best known (but there are many others) include the cathedral, built under Bishop Lamy, the Loretto Chapel, a small-scale imitation of the Sainte Chapelle in Paris; in the Palace of the Governors one of the main artifacts is the Segesser Hide Paintings, showing the French in Battle and the death of Jean l’Archevêque.

 A few blocks down is the Guadalupe Church, renovated by Father de Fouri (French priest).
 A bit further is the Rosario cemetery where there are many graves of French priests and the Lamy mausoleum where the nephew of the Bishop and his wife have their final resting place.
 A bit further away is Bishop’s lodge (the Bishop’s original lodge is now a small museum).

 Many graves of French priests are in the “priests’ area” of the Rosario Cemetery in Santa Fe, as well as the Lamy mausoleum where John Lamy (Bishop’s nephew), where his wife Mercedes Chavez and her mother have their last resting place.
 Graves incude those of Father Jouvenceau, Msgr.
 Joseph Louis Marie Pajot, Father Jules Desraches, Henri Le Guillou, Brother Clément Basile, Claude Balland, and Jean-Baptiste Guérovich.

 There is a lot of French history in Socorro from the late 19th century and the 1900s, which is told in my book.